Guide to Cellulite Reduction Treatments

 Energy-based cellulite treatments are delivered through the skin, so they are considered non-invasive and usually require no downtime.
 However, a series of treatments may be recommended for optimal results.
 Additionally, results are temporary, so you will need to repeat treatment every few months to maintain results.

-The number of QWO treatments you may need varies by treatment area and size, so talk with your cosmetic surgeon to establish a treatment plan.
+The number of QWO treatments you may need varies by treatment area and size.
 Results were achieved in clinical trials with 3 treatments, each spaced 3 weeks apart.
-While you may experience bruising or other temporary side effects in the treatment area, it requires no downtime.

 Cellfina is an FDA cleared automated mechanical cellulite reduction treatment.
 It works by releasing tightened septae using a very thin blade, which is inserted through a tiny incision.
 The skin is gently suctioned up into the Cellfina device, which allows the cosmetic surgeon to insert the blade only a few millimeters beneath the skin, minimizing impact on surrounding tissues.
 Local anesthesia is used.